-For each field season, dedicated seal haul-out surveys started in the fall (October/November) and ended in the spring (April/May).
 Based on sightings/stranding data, seals generally begin to arrive in Virginia in November, and depart the area by May, at the latest.
-Therefore, we started surveys in the fall, at least two weeks prior to previously recorded presence for that time period.
-We ended the surveys in the spring, conducting at least one additional survey at each survey area after the first recorded absence of seals.
+Therefore, for each field season we started dedicated seal haul-out surveys in the fall (October/November) and ended in the spring (April/May), , conducting at least one additional survey at each survey area, when possible, after the first recorded absence of seals.
 This allowed for the documentation of the arrival and departure time period for the season.

-For the 2021/2022 field season, systematic vessel-based counts were conducted with support from HDR, Inc. for the CBBT survey area and with TNC for the Eastern Shore survey area.
-The vessel surveys at the CBBT survey area were conducted using a 27-foot (ft) fiberglass hybrid-foam-collar boat or a 30-ft center console Sea Hunt boat, and the vessel surveys at the Eastern Shore survey area were conducted using a 19, 23, or 24-ft Carolina skiff (Figure 5).
-The survey crew consisted of one or two marine mammal observers, one data recorder, and one boat captain.
+For the 2022/2023 and 2023/2024 field seasons, systematic vessel-based counts were conducted with support from HDR, Inc. for the CBBT survey area and with TNC for the Eastern Shore survey area.
+The vessel surveys at the CBBT survey area were conducted using a 30-foot (ft) center console Sea Hunt boat, and the vessel surveys at the Eastern Shore survey area were conducted using a 19, 23, or 24-ft Carolina skiff (Figure 5).
+The survey crew consisted of one to two marine mammal observers, one data recorder, and one boat captain.